colinhan1992/boomtown-test/README.md

 Hello,

-This is my submission for the BoomTownROI coding assessment.
+I'm Colin Han and this is my submission for the BoomTownROI coding assessment.
 The requirements were as follows:

 **NOTE: Jared mentioned on the phone that any language was acceptable to complete the project in so I went and built a simple react app that fulfills the requirements**